Student Attendance

 Related Information

-For more information on your rights under the McKinney-Vento Act, visit our page:
+For more information on your rights under the McKinney-Vento Act, please visit our dedicated resource page:

-To find your child’s school district’s McKinney-Vento Liaison, please search this list:
+To find your child’s school district’s McKinney-Vento Liaison, please search the following list: